rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 ## 4.206.6 Notes from Parallel name of publisher

-<a name="4.206.6.1">4.206.6.1</a> Make a note if parallel publishers' names are found on a different source as the name of publisher if considered important for identification.
-See [4.204.3.1](DCRMR/books/ppdm/Parallel-name-of-publisher/#4.204.3.1)
+<a name="4.206.6.1">4.206.6.1</a> Make a note if parallel publishers' names are found on a different source as the name of publisher if considered important for identification (see [4.204.3.1](/DCRMR/books/ppdm/Parallel-name-of-publisher/#4.204.3.1)).

 <a name="4.206.6.2">4.206.6.2</a> Make a note if the name of the publisher appears in more than one language or script and the original position of elements was transposed (see [4.203.97.1](/DCRMR/books/ppdm/Name-of-publisher/#4.203.97.1) and [4.204.3.2](/DCRMR/books/ppdm/Parallel-name-of-publisher/#4.204.3.2))

 ## 4.206.7 Notes from Parallel place of publication

 <a name="4.206.7.1">4.206.7.1</a> Make a note on publisher statement if a parallel place of publication is from a different source than the place of publication and is considered important for identification (see [4.202.3.2](/DCRMR/books/ppdm/Parallel-place-of-publication/#4.202.3.2)).